(nirmatrelvir tablets; ritonavir tablets)

 ↑ tezacaftor/ivacaftor

 Reduce dosage when co-administered with PAXLOVID.
-Refer to individual product labels for more information.
+Refer to the individual product prescribing information for more information.

 Dipeptidyl peptidase 4 (DPP4) inhibitors